Methods of Irrigation- 3 Methods Full Guide

 Good irrigation method results in increased yield and conservation of resources with soil productivity maintained and water utilised economically.
 Over irrigation results in soil erosion, leached fertilizers, drainage troubles and salt accumulation.

-Basic methods of irrigation.
+Basic methods of Irrigation

 Water may be applied to the crops by through three basic methods of irrigation.